david-rockwood/fimpad/README.md

 ## FIM tags

-To do an FIM generation, make a FIM tag like this:
+To do a FIM generation, make a FIM tag like this:
 ```
 [[[N]]]
 ```